(We may earn a commission via affiliate links in this post. Read our full disclosure policy.)

 Tour guests get taken through doors that lead from Main Street shops into the hidden world of Disney that helps run the park.

-- Seeing where parade float are create & stored.
+- Seeing where parade floats are create & stored.

 - Spotting characters in partial costumes

-- Going through the Utlidor (secret area underneath the park allowing people and items to move seamlessly through without guests ever catching a glimpse).
+- Going through the Utilidor (secret area underneath the park allowing people and items to move seamlessly through without guests ever catching a glimpse).

-The cast member leading our tour gave us a bit of Walt Disney World history, answered all of our questions, shared details about a few unique items such as stories about Tinker Bell “flying” from the castle at night, and where to find a few hidden Mickeys that we might have otherwise missed.
+The cast member leading our tour gave us a bit of Walt Disney World history, answered all of our questions, shared details about a few unique items such as facts about the Magic Kingdom castle, stories about Tinker Bell “flying” from the castle at night, and where to find a few hidden Mickeys that we might have otherwise missed.

 Notice that I have no photos to share of the behind the scenes part?